I am a self-confessed geek, beginner DIY'er, and gardener who enjoys cooking as well as flying drones.

 - 5 pieces of sturdy wood around 6' long (a bit longer is fine).
 1 should be around 6" wide, the others just need to be strong enough to hold the fence panel.

-- The first step is to reinforce your fence panel.
-If it's anything like mine then it will be pretty weak once it has been taken out from between the fence posts that support it on either side.
+- If your fence panel is anything like mine was, then it will be pretty weak once it has been taken out from between the fence posts that support it on either side.

 Lay the panel on the ground with the side you want facing your property facing up.
 Take two of your pieces of wood and position them on top of the panel, running top to bottom about a quarter of the way in from the sides.
 Nail them in position.
 (You can use clamps instead, but I only had two clamps, so I used nails for this part).

 Now you want to make some legs for your panel.
 These will form an H shape, and the panel will sit on top.

 - Position two of your other lengths of wood on the ground parallel to each other, the same distance apart as the two that are nailed to the panel.
 Position your 6"-wide length across these two and nail into position.
 Use at least two nails that are positioned a distance apart at each join.
 This prevents the wood from twists and makes a more rigid structure.

 - Now clamp the H-shaped legs to the bottom of the wood lengths you nailed to the panel.
 Remember, the side facing up is the side facing you once the panel is back in place.
 Make sure the clamps will be easy to remove from that side.

 Roll the whole structure over and position the bottom of the legs at the bottom of the empty gap where you want your fence panel to end up.